 Faith’s first bid for fame came in those early years as the largest initial shipping point for livestock on the Milwaukee Railroad System.
 Although the Faith railroad line ended in 1978, it still has one of the largest livestock markets in the country.

 Today, Faith, is a small cowboy community of 550 people, is located at the crossroads of Highways 212 and 73 in northwestern South Dakota.
 Agriculture, in particular, the raising of livestock and dry land farming, is the basic industry of the area.
 Faith serves as the trade area to these farmers and ranchers.

 The area around Faith offers excellent hunting for antelope, mule, and whitetail deer, ducks, grouse, and prairie dogs.
 There are also many stock dams which offer great fishing opportunities.

 Faith is well known for its annual celebration, “Faith Stock Show and Rodeo”, held the second weekend in August each year.
 The event is kicked off with the Dakota Championship Daily Team Roping, Calcutta, and continues with four days of livestock shows, parades, wild bronc rides, exhibits, and lots of wild and woolly night life.

 Faith is also known for the T-rex named "Sue" that was found on Maurice William's ranch not far from town in 1990.
 This T-rex gave Faith the name “T-rex Capital of the World.”
 Several years later in 1998, Bucky Derflinger discovered "Bucky" the T-rex 15 miles north of Faith.

-Make plans to attend the 104th annual Faith Stock Show & Rodeo!
+Thanks to everyone who attended the 104th annual Faith Stock Show & Rodeo this last year!